vikvikvr/know-how/CSS/Typography.md

 ## Fix packed text

-When dealing with long paragraphs, the lines might come as too close to each others.
+When dealing with **long paragraphs**, the lines might come as too close to each others.
 Adding some space between them will make those text-walls more plasing to the eye.

 ```css
 .feature-description {